Steve Lukather: Side projects

 Lukather contributes material and expertise to instructional and educational enterprises.
 In 1985, he released the instructional "Star Licks" guitar video featuring many of the guitar parts from the first five Toto studio albums.
 It was released on DVD in 2005.
 The guitarist has also been participating in the Fermatta Master Class Series project, an educational cooperative organized by the Fermatta Music Academy in Mexico.

 Lukather has periodically performed with a side band named Nerve Bundle at The Baked Potato in Studio City, CA around Christmas time.
 The band features Toss Panos on drums, Jeff Babko on keyboards, and Jorgen Carlsson on bass.

+In 2024, Lukather contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.

 Musical style and equipment

 Influenced by such blues-rock guitarists as Eric Clapton, Jeff Beck, Jimi Hendrix, and Jimmy Page, and such jazz fusion players as John McLaughlin, and Al Di Meola, Lukather is known for a "melodic and intense" playing style.
 He has also cited Steely Dan as a major long-time influence—one that emerges prominently in later solo work such as All's Well That Ends Well.
 Journalist Jude Gold notes that his vibrato is very pronounced and his "exaggerated wide bends" are distinctive and quickly recognizable.
 Well-versed in music theory, Lukather can follow chord charts and changes in a way typical of jazz musicians—this ability enhances his value as a session musician.
 In interviews, he has explained how he thinks of the guitar in a "chordal cluster" format, and not the typical "linear scale" format.

 Lukather's approach to engineering his sound in the studio is usually simple.
 He is not known for doing a large number of takes or for incorporating much overdubbing—rather, he has a reputation for doing only single takes for many parts.
 He has said about this approach: "If a solo didn't work—either because I didn't have the right sound, or because I wasn't inspired at that moment—I'd just move on.
 A part either works or it doesn't.
 You can't batter it into submission, or force inspiration to save you.
 It's always better to just surrender, and then come back later to give it a go with fresh ears."
 Although he enjoys the technical mastery that is possible in the studio, Lukather prefers the dynamic of performing live on stage.
 He has stated that dynamics are the most important element of producing a recording with good sound quality.